Identity Design Systems

 Brand Range

 The identity work updated everything except the logo (womp).
 As should be the case will all brands, accessibility was a forefront objective in our discovery.
-Color theory was a topic of huge discussion, especially as we took aim at misleading metrics because of hot colored buttons.
-We also prioritized humanizing the job discovery experience, with illustrations and photography taking the lead.
-As most tech companies succumb to the “blue people” approach, we we went all in to show off what expressive design could really feel like.
-A custom typeface was developed to get us out of system stagnation and led us to using content in a much more graphical way.
-Icons took on a functional role to act as support and let illustrations shine.
-Motion was my bread and butter, so scroll further to see how that system was established.
+We overturned misleading metrics from hot colored buttons and prioritized humanizing the job discovery experience through bolder use of illustrations and photography.
+As most tech companies were prone to the “blue people” approach, we we went all in to show off what a more intentional design could really feel like.
+We also developed a custom typeface to enhance the brand presence and enable a more graphical use of content.
+Icons were systemized adn took on a more functional role.
+Motion was treated as a supportive element and from that foundation I built cohesive guidance.

 Motion for Indeed